Yousuilian/awesome-python3-webapp/awesome-python3-webapp/readme.txt

-This project is to study webapp development
+This project is to learn webapp development